workshopper/stream-adventure/problems/read_it/problem.md

 }
 ```

 Note: This `_read` method MUST NOT be called by application code directly.
 It should be called by the internal `Readable` class methods only.

 ### Reading modes

-`Readable` streams operate in one of two modes: flowing and paused
+`Readable` streams operate in one of two modes: flowing and paused.

 * In flowing mode, data is read from the underlying system automatically and
   provided as quickly as possible.

 * In paused mode, the `read()` method must be called explicitly to read chunks
   of data from the stream.

-All Readable streams begin in paused mode but can be switched to flowing mode,
+All Readable streams begin in paused mode but can be switched to flowing mode
-and also can switch back to paused mode.
+and also can switched back to paused mode.

 ### Consuming a Readable Stream

 * `readable.pipe(writable)`, attaching `Writable` stream to the readable, cause
   it to switch automatically into flowing mode and push all of its data to the
   attached `Writable`.

 * `readable.on('readable', ...)`, here the stream (`readable`) is in paused mode
   and have to use the `read(size)` method for start consuming the data.

 * `readable.on('data', ...)`, adding the `data` event handler switch the stream
   to a flowing mode.
 We can pause and resume the stream by using `pause()`
   and `resume()` methods respectively.
 This is useful when you need to do some
   time-consuming action with the stream's data (such as writing to a database)

 ### Adding data to stream